armorasha/PHP-PDO-PHP_CS_Fixer-Doxygen/README.md

 # CAUTION
 > DO NOT MAKE THIS REPO PUBLIC.
-CONTAINS MYSQL SYSTEM ROOT PASSWORD.
+CONTAINS MYSQL SYSTEM ROOT PASSWORD and references to my own docx summaries which is useless to others.

+# MySQL 8.x's 'caching_sha2_password' authentication
+PHP 7.4 does not support MySQL 8.x's ```caching_sha2_password``` user authentication method/plugin yet.
+You need to change the access user's (that will be used in this PDO exercises) auth method/plugin to ```mysql_native_password``` in MySQL.
+I used ```root``` user and changed its auth method.

 # PDO Data Abstraction Layer in PHP
 Using PDO Data Abstraction layer in PHP to connect to different databases like MySQL, SQLite and MSSQL with no code change in the actual PHP project itself.
 The code change will happen only in PDO layer.
 Without PDO, change in database (MySQL->MSSQL) will result in change of all SQL queries in the PHP project.

 ### Keywords and Notes
-- DSN - Data Source Name
+- DSN - Data Source Name.
+DSN is the connection method to a database.
-- DAL
-  - Data Abstraction Layer.
-  - There are many DALs including PHP's PDO and other third party DALs.
+- DAL - Data Abstraction Layer.
+There are many DALs including PHP's PDO and other third party DALs.
 - Prepared statement / Parameterized queries are used in PDO DAL.
 - fetch
   - fetch in many ways including associative array object (main) but there are others.